warhog/grillee/README.md

 * Webupdate

 ## App
-The app is currently only available for Android.
+The app is currently only available for Android on the Google Play Store.
 Due to the usage of the [Ionic Framework](https://ionicframework.com/) it can be also compiled for iOS.

 Google Play Store: TODO: LINK